Kamanyola Division

-The Kamanyola Division was an infantry division of the Forces Armées Zaïroises, the armed forces of Zaire, in 1974–97.
+The Kamanyola Division (French: Division de Kamanyola) was an infantry division of the Zairian Armed Forces from 1974 to 1997.

 History

-The Division was formed in 1974 and trained by North Korea.
+The Kamanyola Division was formed in 1974 and trained by North Korea.
 It was named after a June 1964 incident in the eastern town of Kamanyola.
 Troops led personally by Mobutu secured a strategic bridge near the town of Kamanyola.
-In 1993 it consisted of the 11th Infantry Brigade, the 12th Infantry Brigade, and the 14th Infantry Brigade.
-After the Shaba I incursion, the division, at the time considered the army's best formation, and considered the president's own, was assigned permanently to Shaba.
+In 1993, it consisted of the 11th Infantry Brigade, the 12th Infantry Brigade, and the 14th Infantry Brigade.
+After the Shaba I invasion, the division, at the time considered the army's best formation, and considered the president's own, was assigned permanently to the Shaba Province.